jackpickus/blackjack/README.md

 Insurance pays 2 to 1

-5 card shoe, can change size in Deck class
+5 deck shoe, can change size in Deck class